Endóre linde

 *hróta-llo ablative of hróta 'dwelling underground, artificial cave or rockhewn hall' (PM)

-'[he] whose shining artistry, the treasure-making, once [the] World-smith (=Aule) gave [him].'
+‘whose shining artistry, the treasure-making, [the] World-smith (=Aule) gave them.’

 *harma-cantale 'treasure-shaping' (canta- 'to shape')

-*cel-le 'flow-ing; river', from KEL(U)- run; flow out swiftly'; modelled on quelle 'fading; autumn' from KWEL- 'fade, wither'
+*celler plural of *cel-le ‘flow-ing; river’, from kel(u)- run; flow out swiftly’; modelled on quelle ‘fading; autumn’ from kwel- ‘fade, wither’

-*lire present tense of lir- (lirin 'I chant')
+*lirir 3 p plural of lir- (lirin ‘I chant’)

-*luhtala present participle of luhta 'enchant'
+*luhtala present participle of luhta- ‘enchant’

 Tár Earo yale Salmaro hyalmainen.